Last updated on February 23rd, 2023

 Here’s what you need to know.

-The Binance Smart Chain (BEP20) is compatible with the Ethereum Virtual Machine (EVM), which means that it is a modified Ethereum fork that is compatible with the Ethereum (ERC20) network.
+The BNB Smart Chain (BEP20) is compatible with the Ethereum Virtual Machine (EVM), which means that it is a modified Ethereum fork that is compatible with the Ethereum (ERC20) network.
 Since both blockchain networks are somewhat similar to each other in terms of their infrastructure, they have the same deposit address for depositing cryptocurrencies into your wallet.

-Same deposit address for BEP20 and ERC20
+You will have the same deposit address for both BEP20 and ERC20

 If you have a wallet or exchange that supports both the BEP20 and ERC20, both of them should have the same deposit address.